This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Aerate the Soil

 As mentioned above, the grass compacts the soil underneath when the grass is walked on.
-Aeration pokes holes down into the soil to eliminate the water from accumulating at the top.
+Aeration pokes holes into the soil to prevent the water from accumulating at the top.
 This allows for proper drainage into the soil, keeping it moisturized.

 This may improve grass production over the springtime, enabling it to grow back over the path.
 You can also combine this process with laying down pine or wood flakes that will be a fertilizer once decomposed for richer lawn growth.